MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/arc-azure-sentinel.md

 Azure Sentinel uses the Log Analytics agent to collect Windows and Linux server's log files and forwards them to Azure Sentinel, the data collected is stored in a Log Analytics workspace.
 Since you cannot use the default workspace created by Azure Security Center (Azure Security Center), a custom one is required and you could have raw events and alerts for Azure Security Center within the same custom workspace as Sentinel.

 * You will need to create a dedicated Log Analytics workspace and enable the Azure Sentinel solution on the top of it.
-For that you can use this [ARM template](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azuresentinel/arm/sentinel-template.json) that will create a new Log Analytics Workspace and define the Azure Sentinel solution and enable it for the workspace.
+For that you can use this [Azure Resource Manager template (ARM template)](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azuresentinel/arm/sentinel-template.json) that will create a new Log Analytics Workspace and define the Azure Sentinel solution and enable it for the workspace.
 To automate the deployment edit the ARM template [parameters file](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azuresentinel/arm/sentinel-template.parameters.json), provide a name and location for your workspace:

     ![Screenshot showing an ARM template.](./img/arc-azure-sentinel/sentinel-3.png)